Fun facts about dreams: What about dreams?

 #2 You forget most of your dreams.

 Just like we mentioned above, everyone dreams occasionally, but why do some people claim that they have never had a dream or not remember having a dream where in fact they do?
 Well, it is because we forget almost 90% to 95% of the dreams soon after waking up2.
 Most of the time, only a fraction of our dreams is remembered, and most of the details vanish quickly within 10 minutes after waking up.
+It is evidenced that some areas of the prefrontal cortex (involved in working memory) are inactive during REM sleep, therefore information processing and memory storage are not supported for changes in a deep sleep4.

 #3 Animals probably dream too.